 Personal Property Coverage for Your Bike

-While enjoying a nice bike ride away from home, did you know that it may be covered by your homeowners insurance?
-Reach out to your agent to see how your current insurance coverage handles bikes.
+Before you head out on your morning bicycle ride, check if you’re covered by your homeowners insurance?
+Your agent can explain how your current insurance coverage handles bikes.
 It may be covered under your personal property, but each company can be different.
-You will also want to ask your agent what your bike is covered for.
-There is a chance it is not covered as broadly as other personal property.
+Also, ask your agent what your bike is covered for — it might not be covered as broadly as other personal property.
 You may also be able to schedule a bike on your policy to offer more coverage.
 There are also companies that offer bike-specific insurance that you could explore for an additional monthly expense.

 Whether you’re boating, swimming or biking this summer, reach out to your Farm Bureau agent to make sure you are covered.